dcarpintero/machine-learning/BERT.md

 ## Masked Language Model (MLM)

-BERT alleviates the unidirectionality constraint present in standard conditional language models (they can only be trained left-to-right or right-to-left, since bidirectional conditioning would allow each word to indirectly "see itself") by using a **masked language model** (also referred in the literature as Cloze task) pre-training objective.
+BERT alleviates the unidirectionality constraint present in standard conditional language models (which can only be trained left-to-right or right-to-left, since bidirectional conditioning would allow each word to indirectly "see itself") by using a **masked language model** (also referred in the literature as *Cloze* task) pre-training objective.

 In particular, the Transformer encoder reads the entire sequence of words at once.
 In each sequence of the input, a random sample of the words are replaced with the special token [*MASK*], and the objective is to predict the original vocabulary id of the masked words based on the context provided by the non-masked words in the sequence.